bigpandaio/monitoringscape/content/specialized.md

 type: section
 ---

-As the saying goes, **do you one thing and do it well**.
+As the saying goes, **do one thing and do it well**.
 This category includes monitoring tools that specialize in specific use-cases or specific infrastructure vendors.

 ## Tool Overview